jomichell/supercycles-msi/readme.md

 # Macrofinancial stability index #

-The code in this repository generates the compiles the macrofinancial stability index (MSI) presented in Dafermos et al. (2020) and generates the figures for the paper.
+The code in this repository compiles the macrofinancial stability index (MSI) presented in Dafermos et al. (2020) and generates the figures for the paper.

-Data are downloaded directly from various sources, cleaned and compiled by `download_data.R` and saved as `country_data.csv`.
+Source data are downloaded directly from various sources, cleaned and compiled by `download_data.R` and saved as `country_data.csv`.
 You will need an API key for FRED, add this add the top of the file.

 The MSI is compiled by `mk_msi.R` using `country_data.csv` as input.
 The compiled MSI is written to `msi.csv`, along with some alternative versions with slightly different specifications for an online appendix.